Click here to view and join our list of sponsors.

-Shearith Israel is North America’s oldest Jewish congregation, and has been in New York City for over 360 years, since the days of Peter Stuyvesant’s New Amsterdam.
+Shearith Israel is North America’s oldest Jewish congregation, and has been in New York City for nearly 370 years, since the days of Peter Stuyvesant’s New Amsterdam.
 The 1654 Society is an independent 501(c)(3) non-profit, non-sectarian organization charged with the preservation of the historically significant objects, cemeteries, and synagogue space of Congregation Shearith Israel.

-On February 27, 2020, the West 11th Street Cemetery turned 215 years old, and it is in dire need of preservation and repair.
+On February 27, 2020, the West 11th Street Cemetery turned 215 years old, and was in dire need of preservation and repair.
 To make matters worse, a car crash in 2019 resulted in serious damage, requiring us to cover and protect the area with a temporary plywood wall.
-The cemetery walls are unsound, its grave markers are leaning and nearly illegible, and passersby can learn very little about the cemetery when they stop to linger at its gate.
-This living piece of history is vanishing before our eyes, and if our renewal efforts are not completed, this cemetery will literally disappear before our great-grandchildren can visit it.
+The cemetery walls were unsound, its grave markers were leaning and nearly illegible, and passersby can learn very little about the cemetery when they stop to linger at its gate.
+This living piece of history was vanishing before our eyes, and if renewal efforts were not completed, this cemetery would literally disappear before our great-grandchildren could visit it.

-Our dedicated West 11th Street Project Committee, consisting of Shearith Israel professionals, congregants, and concerned and historically oriented neighbors of the cemetery, has been working since early 2013 to get these renewal efforts off the ground.
-This tireless group has applied for and received grants, raised early funds, commissioned a structural engineering survey, commissioned a property survey, met with various architects, and hired Rachel Frankel Architecture, a respected architect-conservator team with decades of experience in the preservation of Jewish burial grounds.
-Our architectural conservators estimate that repairing, stabilizing, and beautifying the cemetery will cost at least $500,000, and we are aiming to raise more in order to maintain the cemetery and not let it suffer from neglect.
+Our dedicated West 11th Street Project Committee consisted of Shearith Israel professionals, congregants, and concerned and historically oriented neighbors of the cemetery, and has worked since early 2013 to get these renewal efforts off the ground.
+This tireless group has applied for and received grants, raised private funds, commissioned a structural engineering survey, commissioned a property survey, and consulted with various architects.
+Ultimately at the recommendation of the committee, Shearith Israel hired a stellar team of restoration professionals including Rachel Frankel Architecture, a respected architect-conservator with decades of experience in the preservation of Jewish burial grounds, Dr. Joan Geismar, Urban Archeologist, Jablonski Building Conservation, Old Structures Engineering, Urban Arborists, and West New York Restoration.
+The preliminary estimate for repairing, stabilizing, and beautifying the cemetery was around $500,000, and from the outset, our aim was to raise more in order to maintain the cemetery over time and not let it suffer from neglect.

 A project of this nature takes patience, perseverance, expertise, and financial resources.
-At long last, in the Fall of 2020, our restoration project was enthusiastically approved by the Community Board and New York City’s Landmarks Preservation Commission and was issued a Certificate of Appropriateness, and construction commenced in the Summer of 2022 with an expected completion date of November 2022.
+At long last, in the Fall of 2020, our restoration project was enthusiastically approved by the Community Board and New York City’s Landmarks Preservation Commission and was issued a Certificate of Appropriateness, and construction commenced in the Summer of 2022.
+Phase I, the restoration of the wall and urgent repairs, was completed in January, 2023.

-But our ultimate aspiration is to do more than just preserve this cemetery.
+We are thrilled with the achievement but our aim is to do more than just repair and preserve this cemetery.
 Today, New York’s second-oldest Jewish burial ground is not open to the public and lacks educational signage or visitor guidance.
-Thus, our committee aims to raise enough to do three things:
+Thus, our committee set out to accomplish three things:

 To learn more or to discuss a major gift, please contact Rev. Zachary Edinger.